bdusell/jitsu/README.md

 ## Request Access ##

-Refer to the inline documentation in `Request`.
-This module gives you easy access to the HTTP method, URL, header fields, content body, and more.
+The class `phrame\http\AbstractRequest` defines an object-oriented interface for HTTP requests.
+The class `phrame\http\CurrentRequest` implements this interface for the current request being handled by the script, unifying the various API quirks for accessing the URI, headers, etc. The class `phrame\RequestUtil` is a singleton class which provides access to an instance of this class.

 ## Response Building ##

-Refer to the inline documentation in `Response`.
-This module gives you easy access to the response code, response headers, content type, and so on.
+Like the current HTTP request, the HTTP response is abstracted behind an interface, `phrame\http\AbstractResponse`, and implemented in `phrame\http\CurrentResponse`.
+An instance is accessible through the singleton `phrame\ResponseUtil`.

 ## Application Code ##

-All of the code under `src/` is yours to modify.
+See the example project under `demo/`.
 The `src/js/` and `src/css/` directories house source code for the JavaScript and stylesheets, respectively.

-The `src/app/` directory contains backend PHP code.
+The `src/php/` directory contains backend PHP code.
 It contains the following directories.

 <dl>